dcreager/dcreager.net/content/shared-library-versions.markdown

 The `libfoo.so` file is only used at build-time.
-(In fact, Debian-based systems will only include this file in the library's `-dev` package; if you don't have that package installed, you'll only see the two versioned filenames.)
+(In fact, Debian-based systems will only include this file in the library's `-dev` package; if you don't have that package installed, you'll only see the last two versioned filenames.)
 When you compile some code that uses libfoo, by passing in `-lfoo` to your build tools, they don't know in advance which version of the library is installed.
 Instead of doing some kind of wildcard match, looking for all filenames that match a pattern, the build tools assume that they can find the library with a simple `libfoo.so` filename.
 It's up to you (or more realistically, your package manager) to make sure that this points at the currently installed version.

 The `libfoo.so.1` file is used at runtime.
 By convention, this base filename, which only includes the *major version* of the library, is called the library's